jrmolin/roo-prompts/modes/sharedinstructions.md

 Storing key project information as memories ensures that valuable context, design decisions, and progress updates are easily accessible and searchable across different tasks and modes.

 **When to Create Memories (Triggers):**
-Consider creating a new memory using the `knowledge-base` MCP tools when:
+Consider creating a new memory using the Knowledge BaseMCP tools when:
 *   A significant architectural or design decision is made.
 *   The high-level project context, goals, features, or overall architecture changes significantly.
 *   New architectural patterns or standards are introduced or modified.